| | |

 Step three

-Heat Dutch oven on medium heat.
-Add olive oil and once that heats up (shimmers), add the chopped onion, celery, herbs and spices and sauté for 8 minutes.
+Heat your Dutch oven or soup pot on medium heat.
+Add olive oil and once that heats (shimmers), add the chopped onion, celery, herbs, and spices and sauté for 8 minutes.
 (B)

 Step four